stts-se/segment_checker/README.md

 * manually adjust segment boundaries, one chunk at a time
 * play buttons for left context/right context/segment only/all
-* mark with status "Bad sample", "SKIP" or "OK"
+* mark with status "SKIP" or "OK"
+* optional label "Bad sample"
 * one free text comment is allowed
 * include username + timestamp in status?
 * navigate to next, prev, first, last